Network effects in default clustering for large systems: Notation and Assumptions

-However, Assumption \ref{assumptionb} relaxes the affine structure to a requirement about appropriate dissipativity of the drift coefficient $b(\lambda,a)$.
+Assumption \ref{assumptionb} relaxes the affine structure to a requirement about appropriate dissipativity of the drift coefficient $b(\lambda,a)$.
 This enlarges the class of drifts $b(\lambda,a)$ that one can consider.
 For example, one could consider situations where $b(\lambda,a)=-\partial_{\lambda}V(\lambda,a)$ with $V(\lambda,a)$ being a bistable potential.
 Such situations could correspond to situations where the creditworthiness of certain names might have two equilibria, corresponding to two different parts of the business cycle.

-The goal of this paper is to rigorously establish that such choices lead to well defined intensity-to-default processes, subsequently well defined mean field limits of the empirical survival distribution (Section \ref{S:MainResults}), and, of course, to numerically explore (Section \ref{S:Numerics}) the potential effects of the network structure and of low-rank approximations on the distribution of dynamically evolving stochastic processes of interest (see also Section \ref{S:Conclusions} for a more elaborate related discussion). \end{remark}
+The goal of this paper is to explore (Section \ref{S:Numerics}) the potential effects of the network structure and of low-rank approximations on the distribution of dynamically evolving stochastic processes of interest.
+The aforementioned numerical exploration is based on the rigorous mean field limit of the empirical survival distribution of the names in the pool (Theorem \ref{T:MainTheorem}).
+Theorem \ref{T:MainTheorem} proves that appropriate dissipative conditions on the drift coefficient $b(\lambda,a)$ are enough to guarantee well defined intensity-to-default processes and subsequently well defined mean field limits of the empirical survival distribution.
+See also Section \ref{S:Conclusions} for a more elaborate related discussion and potential future directions. \end{remark}